calisweetleaf/Somnus-Sovereign-Systems/docs/somnus_artifact_system.md

 ---

-**Funding**
+## **Funding**

 This research was conducted as part of the SOMNUS open-source AI sovereignty initiative with no external funding dependencies.

-**Data Availability Statement**

-Implementation code, architectural specifications, and performance benchmarks are available under MIT license at: https://github.com/somnus-systems/artifact-overlay-architecture

-**Author Contributions**
+## **Author Contributions**

 System architecture design, implementation, and evaluation were conducted by the SOMNUS Systems Research Team.
-Performance analysis and security evaluation were conducted in collaboration with independent security researchers.
+Performance analysis and security evaluation were developed by Morpheus, lead developer, researcher, and architect.

-**Conflicts of Interest**
+## **Conflicts of Interest**

-The authors declare no conflicts of interest related to this research. all test results are simulated.
+The authors declare no conflicts of interest related to this research.
+All test results are simulated.